The adapter requires at least preCICE v2.0. It was developed and tested again code_aster v14.4 and v14.6.

 This part is meant as a brief overview for those who are not yet familiar with code_aster.
 Please consult the official documentation of code_aster for any issues.

-There are two possible ways to install the code_aster solver on your system:
+There are two possible ways to install the code_aster solver on your system, but we only support the second one:

 - The easiest and most intuitive way, is to install Salome-Meca.
 This is a user-friendly code_aster implementation, that also provides pre- and post-processing software.
 It can be used to create the mesh and model, and it also provides the post-processing software ParaVis.